We can say that social integration and employment through the development of the social economy is implemented through the following activities:

 Increasing the efficiency of labor market institutions, social and health services.

-This priority is aimed at increasing the efficiency of work of institutions working in the labor market and working conditions, the provision of health and social services, both at the national and regional levels.
+This priority is aimed at increasing the efficiency of the work of institutions working in the labor market and working conditions, the provision of health and social services, both at the national and regional levels.
 It is expressed in the execution of operations:

 Development and improvement of the system of employment and working conditions at national and regional levels.

-The operation aims to increase the efficiency of the work of institutions working in the labor market and working conditions at a national and regional level, as well as to stimulate synergies between the education system, the vocational training system, the national economy and the European economy, so that, to achieve correspondence between the quality of human resources and the possibilities for their full realization in the economic system.
+The operation aims to increase the efficiency of the work of institutions working in the labor market and working conditions at a national and regional level, as well as to stimulate synergies between the education system, the vocational training system, the national economy, and the European economy, so that, to achieve correspondence between the quality of human resources and the possibilities for their full realization in the economic system.

 Strengthening the capacity of social and health care delivery institutions.

 The operation is aimed at improving the capacity and efficiency of the work of the institutions involved in the field of social and health services, as well as promoting their interaction and cooperation with relevant private providers.

 Gender equality is a mandatory integral part of all structural assistance funded policies and practices;

 Policy innovation and mainstreaming, developing new approaches and sharing good practices in implementing different policies;

 A partnership involving and empowering all stakeholders in the programming, implementation, and evaluation of programs and projects;